zcfs/Meteor-cfs-graphicsmagick/README.md

 cfs-graphicsmagick
 =========================

-NOTE: This branch is under active development right now (2014-3-13).
-The API may continue to change.
-Please help test it and fix bugs, but don't use in production yet.

-A Meteor package that adds simple image manipulation using GraphicsMagick for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
-The main purpose of this is to quickly and easily check and manipulate images in the `beforeSave` function for a FS.Collection master file or copy.
+A Meteor package that adds simple image manipulation using GraphicsMagick or ImageMagick for [CollectionFS](https://github.com/CollectionFS/Meteor-CollectionFS).
+The main purpose of this is to quickly and easily check and manipulate images in your store transformation functions.

 ## Prerequisites